 - Where to find these flooring options: 25 companies that make flooring — cork, linoleum and vinyl — suitable for a midcentury house

-- The Kohler Delafield white-enameled cast iron, double-bowl kitchen sink with hudee (metal) rim is a classic and still available — story here.
+- The Kohler Delafield or Ceco San Clemente white-enameled cast iron, double-bowl kitchen sinks with hudee (metal) rim are classics and are still available — story here.

 - Elkay stainless steel drainboard sinks also have been around for many decades — story here.